By Marcin Wojtyczka

 Steps:

-- (Captain) Announce abandoning the ship.
+- (Captain) Announce abandoning the ship by voice.

 - All crew to put on all available waterproof clothing, don lifejackets and safety harnesses.